rexlx/performance/README.md

 # performance
-A collection of performance gathering tools
+A collection of performance gathering tools written in golang and python

-You'll notice ive split this into two categories, python and golang. golang currently has limited support (only rcpu is ready), rmem will come next (mostly done).
-The rest of the readme only covers python (golang will get its own)
+You'll notice ive split this into two categories, python and golang. golang currently has limited support (only rcpu is ready), rnet will come next.
+The readme is split up into golng tools and then python tools.

-These tools rely on python and psutil.
-If you plan to plot the data, matplotlib should work fine.
-All data is currently written to a respective csv and can be plotted easily.

 # Golang